rust-lang/rust-by-example/examples/fn/closures/output_parameters/input.md

 * `Fn`: normal
 * `FnMut`: normal
-* `FnBox`: equivalent to `FnOnce` but specialized for this application because `FnOnce` currently interacts badly with the type system.
+* `FnBox`: equivalent to `FnOnce` but specialized for this application because `FnOnce` currently(version 1.1.0) interacts badly with the type system.

 Beyond this, the `move` keyword must be used which signals that all captures occur by value.
 This is required because any captures by reference would be